-California uses a driver’s license point system to penalize drivers who break traffic laws or engage in careless driving.
+California uses a driver’s license point system to monitor and penalize drivers who break traffic laws or engage in careless driving.
 Drivers may face one to three points on their driving record for each offense, depending on the severity of the action.

-Drivers who accrue enough points in a set period of time can face the loss of their driving privileges.
+Drivers who accrue enough points in a set period can face the loss of their driving privileges.
 A Los Angeles DUI lawyer can provide more information about this system, specific points for different actions, and information about protecting your driver’s license.

 What License Point System Does California Use?

 California uses a point system called the Negligent Operator Treatment System (NOTS).
 The Department of Motor Vehicles (DMV) administers this system and determines when someone should get a point on their license.
+This system allows the DMV to suspend an individual’s driving privileges if they accrue too many points on their driving record.

 What Earns Points in California?